aboldguess/Dash/README.md

 - **Username:** `admin`
 - **Password:** `Admin12345`

-After logging in with this account, an admin panel is available at `/admin.html` where configuration values can be managed through a basic GUI and a list of backend endpoints provides placeholders for additional functionality.
+After logging in with this account, an admin dashboard is available at `/admin.html`.
+The dashboard lets admins manage configuration values, create and edit teams including seat counts and view all registered users.
+It remains a lightweight interface but now exposes enough controls to administer the demo data without resorting to API calls.